 In the field of innovative retail bond offerings, he advised on the pioneering retail offering of bonds under the exempt bond framework as well as the first in the world offering of listed retail bonds backed by cashflows from private equity funds.

 Wico’s other notable transactions include working on the first ever IPO of a securities exchange worldwide, the record-breaking acquisition by a Singapore corporate exceeding US$8 billion, the first publicly-rated synthetic securitisation by a Singapore bank and the first rated and listed asset securitisation programme in Singapore.
 He graduated from law school at the National University of Singapore and holds a Diploma in Banking and Finance from the Institute of Banking and Finance in Singapore.
 He was called to the Singapore Bar in 1992 and was admitted as a non-practising solicitor of England and Wales and as an attorney and Counsellor-at-Law in the State of New York.
-He has been appointed by the Minister for Finance as a member of the Accounting Standards Council.
+He has completed his terms of service as a member of the Accounting Standards Council.